TomAugspurger/TomAugspurger.github.io/content/posts/gpu-accelerated-zarr.md

 Again, we've pre-allocated the `out` ndarray, however *this is not always possible*.
-Zarr allows chunking over arbitrary dimensions, but we've assumed that the chunks are contiguous slices of the output array[^1].
+Zarr allows chunking over arbitrary dimensions, but we've assumed that the chunks are contiguous slices of the output array[^contiguous].

 Anyway, all this is to say that decompression isn't our bottleneck.
 And this is despite decompression competing for GPU cores with the computation.
 The newer